-Methods to Reduce Separation Anxiety
+How to Reduce Separation Anxiety in Children with Autism

-Stay positive: It can be easy to get frustrated with your child if they act out when away from you.
+Stay positive.
+It can be easy to get frustrated with your child if they act out when away from you.
 Don’t resent their attachment to you, instead, remain positive and talk to them calmly.
 Even shifting your language to a more positive phrase can help.
 Instead of saying “I’m leaving,” have them focus on when you’ll return with “I’ll pick you up at 3:30pm.”

-Leave without a fuss: Children mimic what their parents do and feel.
+Leave without a fuss.
+Children mimic what their parents do and feel.
 When leaving the house, try leaving and returning without making a big deal out of it, that way your child learns that it’s not something to be anxious about.

-Practice Separation: If your child is about to start school for the first time or is learning a new routine, try practicing separation with them to get them used to the idea of being away from you.
-Not only will this make the real thing easier but it also promotes independence and self sufficiency.
+Practice separation.
+If your child is about to start school for the first time or is learning a new routine, try practicing separation with them to get them used to the idea of being away from you.
+Not only will this make the real thing easier but it also promotes independence and self-sufficiency.